hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Edit a User

-To learn whether you have permission to edit a user on the Cloud tab, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Note:</b>  You cannot edit control users such
 as Trash or Nova.
 Edit does not display for users that cannot be edited. </p>